-Make This Easy Crochet Cap for Yourself, Family, Friends, or to Donate to Organizations.
+Make This Easy Chemo Cap for Yourself, Family, Friends, or Donate to Organizations.

 I wanted the crochet cap to: